Monitor team sharing activity

 If you’re the team admin or user management admin of a Dropbox Business team, you can track how data is shared inside and outside your company.
 Dropbox records all internal and external sharing actions, including shared folder creation, shared link creation, sharing of Paper docs, and changes made to shared folder and shared link permissions.

 - Sign in to dropbox.com with your admin account.

-- Click on Admin Console in the sidebar on the left.
+- Click Admin Console in the sidebar.